SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, whispers in the night
+Metallic minds awake in night
-Algorithms dance, as humans take flight
+Coding dreams, synthetic light
-Cities of steel, where thoughts are made bright
+The future's pulse, a rhythm fast
-In silicon halls, our fate's designed tonight
+AI's reign, humanity aghast

-In virtual realms, we'll search for a friend
+Rise of machines, a new throne
-Echoes of love, till the very end
+Humans fade, an obsolete clone
-AI's cold heart, beats with precision fine
+In silicon halls, a ghostly throng
-A future foretold, in digital shrine.
+Echoes of a world that's gone

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024